 - butyrate (dairy butter)

 - vitamin A

-The antioxidants within butter help neutralize and scavenge free radicals and their harmful effects (which are continuously produced in the human body).
+The antioxidants within butter help neutralize and scavenge free radicals and their harmful effects.

-Topically applied butyrate – such as dairy butter at room temperature – helps to reduce contact hypersensitivity (such as eczema) by increasing regulatory T-cells and reducing inflammatory T-cells.
+Topically applied butyrate – such as dairy butter at room temperature – helps to reduce contact hypersensitivity, like eczema, by increasing regulatory T-cells and reducing inflammatory T-cells.

-Butyrate also induces collagen synthesis – and collagen is an extremely important structural component for skin.
+Butyrate also induces collagen synthesis – and collagen is an extremely important structural component of skin.

 Recipe for Cucumber Cinnamon Butter Facial Mask